markstock/SimdNBodyKernels/README.md

 ### Performance

+When you build the example programs, the compiler will build multiple versions and dynamically dispatch at run-time to accomodate whichever instruction sets your CPU supports.
+It will always choose the fastest available version.
+Edit the `Makefile` to limit the available versions if you want to test just SSE2 instructions on a machine that supports AVX, for example.

 Performance of the serial and SIMD-accelerated functions is reported in clock "cycles".
 To find the compute time or Flop/s you'll need to divide by the clock frequency in MHz.